When Does Cane Corso Stop Growing? (Answered!)

 A full-grown Cane Corso will have large, muscular paws that are out of proportion with the rest of their body.
 If your dog’s paws look small and dainty in comparison to their body, they’re probably not done growing yet.

 Some dogs really love to eat and their owners give them more food they need.
-This type of dog reaches the weight sooner than it should.
-So, having a healthy eating plan from your veterinarian can help your Cane Corso keep a normal weight throughout their life.
+This type of dog reaches its weight sooner than it should.
+So, having a healthy eating plan from your veterinarian can help your Cane Corso keep a normal weight throughout its life.

 This doesn’t mean that your Cane Corso shouldn’t have some treats and snacks.
 But, they should follow the eating plan from their veterinarian most of the time.